 A series is an infinite sum of values in a sequence.
 Series are usually written in summation notation, using capital Sigma ().
-Series are useful to calculate approximations with high accuracy to irrational values (such as Pi) as well as other fields such as digital signal processing in computer science.
+Series are useful to calculate approximations with high accuracy to irrational values (such as Pi) as well as other fields such as digital signal processing and computer science.

 Definition